PRAYERS AND PUJAS

-Based on advice from our Spiritual Director, Lama Zopa Rinpoche, Mahmudra Centre holds regular pujas on auspicious days according to the Tibetan lunar calendar.
+Based on advice from our Spiritual Director, Lama Zopa Rinpoche, Mahamudra Centre holds regular pujas on auspicious days according to the Tibetan lunar calendar.

 Medicine Buddha Puja

 Medicine Buddha is the manifestation of the healing energy of all enlightened beings.
-Prayers to Medicine Buddha are especially powerful because of the extensive prayers they took to benefit sentient beings.
-They strongly prayed for the temporal and ultimate happiness of all sentient beings; they vowed that their prayers would be actualized during these times.
+Prayers to the Medicine Buddhas are especially powerful because of the extensive prayers they made to benefit sentient beings.
+They strongly prayed for the temporal and ultimate happiness of all beings, and vowed that their prayers would be actualized during these times.

-Medicine Buddha Puja is beneficial for healing of body and mind, and benefitting the ill and recently deceased.
+Medicine Buddha Puja is beneficial for healing of body and mind, and benefiting the ill and recently deceased.
 Chanted in English.

 Prayers and special offerings to the Spiritual Teacher (Guru) to accumulate merit for the Centre and anyone participating.
-For Rinpoche’s students, tsog is also a commitment if you have highest yoga tantra initiation.
-Depending on the chantmaster, may be in English or Tibetan, or a mix.
+For Rinpoche’s students, tsog offering is also a commitment if you have highest yoga tantra initiation.
+Depending on the chantmaster, the puja may be in English or Tibetan, or a mix.